zhaqenl/kingdom/README.md

 (1, {frozenset([(1, 3), (2, 3), (3, 3), (2, 2), (3, 0), (3, 1), (2, 1)]): set(['e', 'f'])})
 ```

-To return the respective numbers of armies on the field, invoke the `map_army_count()` instance
+To return the tally of the armies from the different kingdoms, invoke the `map_army_count()`
-method:
+instance method:

 ```
 >>> simple_solver.map_army_count()